Bradley Angle

 Bradley Angle is a nonprofit organization based in Portland, Oregon, United States.
-It was founded in 1975 as the first domestic violence shelter on the West Coast.
+It was founded in 1975 as the first domestic violence shelter on the West Coast under the name Bradley Angle House.
+Bonnie Tinker was its cofounder and first director.
+The name honors Sharon Bradley and Pam Angle who died from the violence of the street life.

 The City of Portland presented the organization with a Spirit of Portland award in 2012.